facebook/openzl/doc/mkdocs/doc/sddl/introduction.md

 ## Current Status

-**SDDL is in active development** and approaching production readiness.

-- **Specification:** v0.6 is feature-complete for most common formats
-- **Stability:** Core features are stable
-- **Usage:** Growing adoption within OpenZL ecosystem
-- **Timeline:** Production-ready within the next few months
-- **Capabilities:** Can already describe complex formats like TIFF, GGUF, EXR, PLY, and multi-channel WAV
+**SDDL is in active development**.
+The v0.6 specification is feature-complete for most common formats, with core features now stable.
+The project is expected to be production-ready within the next few months.
+SDDL can already describe complex formats like TIFF, GGUF, EXR, PLY, and multi-channel WAV.

 As the feature set matures, we expect rapid growth in adoption—particularly as users discover how much simpler SDDL makes working with binary data.